The Sun Vanguard

 “Then what happened?” asks Jake.
 “Who won?”

 The rising sun in the east spreads its first rays of morning light across the glistening waves.
-The boat rocks gently.
+The ship rocks gently.

 Hamfrd remains somewhere below, having been enthusiastically brought into the fold of the ship’s crew after his brave and by all accounts unparalleled showing in the epic match against their champion, Riam.
 A match that has been officially declared a draw, much to the satisfaction of nearly all involved, participants and spectators alike.
 Heavy, celebratory drinking commenced at once, and Hamfrd has yet to emerge from belowdecks.